What is Drayage?

 In transportation and logistics, drayage plays a crucial role in connecting the dots between ports and other modes of transportation.
 This often-overlooked service bridges the gaps in supply chains, covering the shorter distances that may be forgotten about when looking at an overview of your supply chain.
 But what exactly is drayage, and why is it so important?
 Let’s take a look at the significance of drayage.

-What is Drayage in Transportation?
+What is Drayage in Shipping?

 Drayage refers to the short-distance transport of goods, typically within the same metropolitan area.
 It’s most commonly utilized during multimodal transportation, where cargo is moved between different modes, such as from a boat to a truck, or from a truck to a train.
 Often, the freight can’t move directly from one mode of transport to another without first being moved, which is where drayage comes in.